 Lead-qualified prospects tend to exhibit some urgency as well.
-They’re interested in buying from you sooner than later.
-They’re confident in their timeline and don’t plan on deviating from it.
+They’re interested in buying from you soon.
 This makes it much easier to close the deal and convert the prospect.

 They’re also quite confident in their commitment to make a purchase.
 There’s no wavering here.
-This lead has done their homework, extensively researching the pricing page for your products/services.
+This lead has done their homework.
 They know what they need and how much they’ll pay for it.
-They’re ready to checkout.
+They’re ready to check out.

-If you can identify which stages of the sales funnel the qualified prospect is in and guide them towards the end of the funnel, that leaves you with a lead prospect opportunity.
+If you can identify all your qualified prospects and guide them towards the end of the funnel, that leaves you with a lead prospect opportunity.
 This opportunity refers to closing the deal and making a great customer.

 To achieve your conversion goals, you should make your own prospecting plan.
-Plans will undoubtedly vary from company to company depending on your business needs and goals for the future.
+Plans will undoubtedly vary from company to company depending on your business needs and goals.

 In the plan, you’ll want to make several determinations.
 First, you have to be honest with yourself.
 Out of your current pool of leads, which ones are most likely to be prospects?
 If the answer is fewer than you want, it’s important to keep attracting new leads.
 You might also begin filtering them by specific criteria to ensure they’re as qualified as you’d prefer.

 Now you can implement your prospecting plan.
-As you do, create a list of all your leads and decide which ones are most qualified.
-These are the ones you want to target as part of your prospecting plan.
-You must provide incentives, offers, and other deals that make the prospect want to become a customer.
-These offers should be targeted to their interests, pain points, or other relevant data.
+Create a list of all your leads and decide which ones are most qualified.
+These are the ones you want to target first.
+You must provide incentives, offers, and other deals that make these prospects want to become your customers.
+These offers should be targeted to their interests, pain points, or other relevant criteria.

-Prospects are sometimes classed into lead-qualified prospects.
+Prospects are sometimes further categorized as lead-qualified prospects.
 These are your most receptive prospects by far.
-They’ve been open to communication, responded when necessary, done their research, and are ready to make their purchase.
+They’ve been open to communication, responded often, done their research, and are ready to make their purchase.